MarkRVinson/MarkRVinson.github.io/index.md

 ---
 ### Laboratory Work
 I have processed or supervised the identification of more than 35,00 benthic invertebrate, zooplankton, and fish stomach content samples.
 I taught aquatic invertebrate taxonomy and biology at Utah State University.
-Stable istope sample preperation and fish aging are also present in my tool box.
+Stable istope sample preparation and fish aging are also present in my tool box.
 <br>
 [<img src="images/BugLab.png?raw=true"/>](images/BugLab.png)
 Images from the BugLab years at Utah State University, 1992-2008.
 Clockwise; Rio and I in Desolation Canyon, Green River.
 Typical lower Green River invertebrate sample.
 The BugLab circa 2003.
 Television interview with Doug Miller (SLC television personality). ~22,000 archived invertebrate samples.